 And many more!
 Everything is included ranging from every day staples such as homemade ketchup to fancier offerings like her orange chocolate almond torte.
 I can’t wait to try more recipes.

-Phi’s recipe for these easy sloppy joes calls for ground beef.
-I used extra lean ground turkey and Colby jack cheese instead of pepper jack.
+Phi’s recipe for these easy sloppy Joes calls for ground beef.
+I use extra lean ground turkey and Colby jack cheese instead of pepper jack.
 It’s a quick and easy lunch or dinner, perfect for any hurried weeknight.
-(PS: I have another recipe for turkey sloppy joes from way back when I didn’t know how to use a camera.
-Both recipes are delicious!)

 - 1 pound lean ground beef or turkey